TGPSKI/cavy/README.md

 ![Cavy logo](https://cloud.githubusercontent.com/assets/126989/22546798/6cf18938-e936-11e6-933f-da756b9ee7b8.png)

 **Cavy-suites** is a cross-platform integration test framework for React Native, forked from Cavy (by [Pixie Labs](http://pixielabs.io)) with additions by [TGPSKI](https://github.com/tgpski).
-Cavy-suites adds additional functionality to Cavy, including test suites, configurable logging, test reporting, jenkins integration, and react-redux support.
+Cavy-suites adds additional functionality to Cavy, including test suites, configurable logging, CI support, global test disable, and `react-redux` support.

 ## How does it work?

-Cavy (ab)uses React `ref` generating functions to give you the ability to refer to, and simulate actions upon, deeply nested components within your application.
+Cavy (ab)uses React `ref` generating functions to reference and simulate actions upon deeply nested components in your application.
 Unlike a tool like [enzyme](https://github.com/airbnb/enzyme) which uses a simulated renderer, Cavy runs within your live application as it is running on a host device (e.g. your Android or iOS simulator).
 This allows you to do far more accurate integration testing than if you run